|

 47 hauled passenger on its way to Liverpool Lime Street, emerges

-recovered stone from the cutting on the left (between the two
+recovered stone from the cutting (between the two

 tunnels) was used to increase the width of the Huddersfield